odeon-org/.github/CONTRIBUTING.md

 It's sometimes tempting to fix a bug in a PR yourself, or to rework a section to meet coding standards, or just to make a feature better fit your needs.

-If you do this, you might interfere with the work of the author and not give him the opportunity to explain what he did.
+If you do this without communicating beforehand with the author, you might interfere with his work and steal him the opportunity to explain what he did.
+Insteady, use [suggestions](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) to propose code changes that can be easily committed by the author.

-Alternatively, if the original PR is “good enough”, raise the changes you'd like to see as separate stories/issues and rework in your own PR.
+Alternatively, you can ask the author to be a collaborator in his PR.
+Otherwise, if the original PR is “good enough”, raise the changes you'd like to see as separate stories/issues and rework in your own PR.

 ### Reference